Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - ✔️ Optimize rotation algorithm for big images with inverse transformation
     - ✔️ progressbar problem (unknown size of the dataset -> no overall progress status possible)
     - ✔️ debug transformation warpaffine shiftings (for posterity ⚠️⚠️ order of dimensions in opencv ⚠️⚠️ not rows,cols but cols,rows)
+    - ✔️ profiling to check bottlenecks
+- ⏲️ Create a new hdf5 file with balanced augmented dataset of fixed patches ready to use

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve ; 🛑 pause ; 🛰️ release